Kuon-dev/assignment-java-degree-car-system/README.md

 # JPDegreeAssignment

-This is an assignment during Degree Year 2 in APU.
+This is an assignment during Degree Year 2 in APU regarding Car Rental System that is developed in Java Programming language.

 ## Prerequisites
 - Netbeans / Maven (build tool)